oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/monitoring-kubernetes/VisualizingWithGrafanaLab.md

 - In the OCI Cloud Shell type following command:
   -  `helm install grafana --namespace monitoring stable/grafana --set persistence.enabled=true --set service.type=LoadBalancer`

 Note that normally you would not expose Grafana directly, but would use a ingress or other front end.
 However to do that requires setting up a reverse proxy with DNS names and getting security certificates, which can take time.
-Of course you'd do that in production, but for this lab we want to focus on the core Kubernetes learnign stream, so we're taking the easier approach of just creating a load balancer.
+Of course you'd do that in production, but for this lab we want to focus on the core Kubernetes learning stream, so we're taking the easier approach of just creating a load balancer.

 ```